tommeier/git-release/README.md

 ## TODO

  - [ ] Write a proper README
- - [ ] Review argument naming and choose better letters
+ - [ ] Create language maps (bash first, to make ruby only etc) for argument naming.
+Use everywhere in specs
  - [ ] Make test helpers for setting argument mapping (for easily changing in other wrappers)
  - [ ] Make test helpers for generating the content (changing the style now will break a lot of tests)
  - [ ] Change releaseable to work out prefix if given a start or an end point and no prefix